salihmarangoz/UbuntuTweaks/Performance.md

 Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)

+# TODO: xanmod does some of them.
+Seperate topics.

 ## [CPU] Performance Processor Scaling Governor

 Intel CPU's reported to be run faster when changed its scaling governor to performance mode.
 For laptops this may decrease battery life.